wikimedia/operations-software-transferpy/transferpy/doc/introduction.rst

 - ``xtrabackup``: where the source of the backup is not obtained from the filesystem, but from a mariabackup run with streaming (xbstream) from a running MariaDB server.
 In this mode, the mysql server socket is used as the origin path.
   It can optionally stop replication in cases where that may speed up the copy/preparation process.
-It only transfer the files, it does not prepare or touch in any way the generated files (that is considered out of scope of this script, as one may want to wait to do that for incremental backups or other reasons).
+It only transfer the files, it does not prepare or touch in any way the generated files (that is considered out of scope of this framework, as one may want to wait to do that for incremental backups or other reasons).

 - ``decompress``: where the source is a precompressed tar.gz file containing a single directory,